Are you packing Japanese-style bento for your children or for work? Here are helpful food safety tips on keeping the lunch safe until lunchtime.

 How To Keep Your Bento Safe

-- Wash your hands and make sure your bento box is clean.
+- Make sure your bento box is clean and dry.

 - Use clean utensils (chopsticks etc) or plastic gloves when you touch food.
-Your hands have germs and it’s better to avoid touching with hands.
+Your hands carry germs so it’s better to avoid handling food with bare hands.
 If you touch one food to the other with the same utensil, wipe off the utensil in between, or simply use another utensil.
 If you decide to wash it, then make sure your utensil is completely dry before picking up another food.

-- Highly recommend to re-heat pre-cooked/leftover food before packing.
-If you do so, I also recommend to heat up with a pan or toaster oven instead of microwave so that food, especially meat, is heated THOROUGHLY and not partially.
+- Re-heat pre-cooked/leftover food before packing is highly recommended.
+If you do so, I also recommend heating up with a pan or toaster oven instead of microwave so that food, especially meat, is heated THOROUGHLY and not partially.

-- Before you pack cold/cool food in your bento box, hot/warm rice must be cooled down.
-It’s dangerous when hot/warm rice heat up other food halfway because bad bacteria would start growing.
+- Before you pack cold/cool food in your typical Japanese bento box, hot/warm rice must be cooled down.
+It’s dangerous when hot/warm rice heat up other food halfway because bacteria would start growing.

 - Remove all liquid from the food which could spoil faster.

-- To avoid risk of any bad bacteria starting to grow (bacteria love a warm moist environment), you must cool down the food first before closing the bento, especially if the lunch box will stay at room temperature until lunch time.
+- To avoid any risk of bacteria growth, you must cool down the food first before closing the bento, especially if the lunch box is going stay at room temperature for a few hours period.

-- Use ice packs to keep food fresh and safe till lunch time.
+- Use ice packs and an insulated bag to keep food fresh and safe till lunch time.